tylert/tylert.github.io/source/radio/mobiles_and_handhelds.rst

         --mtu 478  \  # RNode can handle 500 - 22 bytes for Ethernet with VLAN tags (default 392)
         --noipv6

+    # Assuming you're still in your Python venv...
     # host B (10.0.0.2)
     rnodeconf /dev/ttyUSB0 \
         --freq 915000000 \  # frequency in Hz